jackneill1/SixEyeDocs/core/Basics.rst

 Basics
 ******

-This section will cover some basic aspects
+This section will cover some basic aspects of the SixEye solution.

 User Interface
 ++++++++++++++